Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 }
 ```

 In some cases you have to install a **CSS pre-fix**.
-You can check the website http://caniuse.com/ to see with browser support these pre-fixes and for which browsers you still need to **implement** them.
+You can check the website http://caniuse.com/ to see which browser supports these CSS features, and which need pre-fixes to run in experimental mode because they don't officially support the feature yet.
 In this case, all the browsers support the `@keyframes` rule.

 ---

-We want our `loading-spinner` to spin from 0-100% so we will have to add a **360 degrees rotation** in our animation.
+We want our `loading-spinner` to spin from "0" being the start of the animation to 100% what indicates the end of the animation.
+We also want to add a **360 degrees rotation** in our animation.

 ```css
 @keyframes spinner {